OctopusDeploy/docs/docs/administration/managing-infrastructure/workers/built-in-worker.md

 Toggle the built-in worker on or off from the **{{Configuration > Features}}** page.

-The built-in worker will also not be used if any workers are added to the [default worker pool](/docs/infrastructure/worker-pools.md), but, unless it is switched off, Octopus will revert to using the built-in worker if all workers are later removed from the default pool.
+The built-in worker can also be removed by navigating to {{Infrastructure,Workers}} and deleting or disabelling it, but, unless it is switched off, Octopus will revert to using the built-in worker if it is ever re-added.

 Note that [some steps](/docs/administration/managing-infrastructure/workers/index.md#Where-steps-run) run inside the Octopus server process (not using Calamari), don't need a worker and are not affected by this setting.